Chasing the SmartPhoto

 New technologies, use of new devices and Artificial Intelligence will be game changers in the next few years.
 Are the photos we produce up to the challenge, and what developments will be needed to ensure the photo business stays vibrant and plugged in?

 The conference discussed trends in the industry and addressed the following topics:

 - Displaying images on the Web and preserving their rights

 - Tracking unlicensed use of photos

 - Adapting image display to fit smaller, smarter devices

 - SmartPhotos and smart search engines: the latest from search engine vendors

-Download the shown presentation slides as PDF
+Download the shown presentation slides as PDF: click on this icon

 Morning Session of the Conference